 A conversation held with the previous site owner noted a borrow pit within the western section of the site, which it is understood has already had environmental reporting completed for it.
-This reporting was not available at the time of this investigation.
+This reporting was not available at the time of this investigation, as such, further investigation into in-situ contaminant levels within this area is recommended during any further investigation.
 The site owner also noted an offal pit / farm dump in the centre of the western area of the site.
 On-site observations confirmed the location of the offal pit / farm dump.